thundersquared/apiscp-kb-docs/python/pip-install-fails-permission-denied-python-3/index.md

 ---
-title: "pip install fails with "Permission denied" on Python 3+"
+title: 'pip install fails with "Permission denied" on Python 3+'
 date: "2015-03-03"
 ---